-Websites are effectively electronic shop windows.
+Websites are effectively virtual shop windows.
 If the customer doesn’t like what they see in the window, they won’t hang around to buy.
-There are several great ways to make sure an e-commerce website is optimised for higher conversion rates and sales.
-Offering a great overall user experience is vital for success.
+Having an online store that is beautifully designed and user-friendly is the key.

 We will explain the key components of e-commerce website design for ensuring the best user experience on the website.

 15 Key Factors for Great E-commerce Website Design

 Page loading time has a surprisingly big impact on your entire marketing and online sales.
 Page speed directly correlates with higher sales since it has an effect on both conversion rates and SEO.
 Having a website with a fast page load time can boost sales and conversion rates.